Improve Employee Engagement in 7 Simple Steps

 Source: Weber Shandwick - Employee Activism: The next frontier of employee engagement

 There are two ways to measure employee engagement.
-The first to reach out with surveys and one-to-one meetings with employees (1-2-1s).
+The first is to reach out with surveys and one-to-one meetings with employees (1-2-1s).
 Using the data collected, you can apply values to your deliverables and turn something as nebulous as sentiment into a mathematic variable.
+The second is to take a more holistic approach to the question and look at outcomes rather than statistics.

 Short, frequent surveys are a fast way to get the pulse on the vibe in your organisation.
 The trick is to keep it simple.
 Ask anywhere from 5-10 questions about how people are feeling at work and what (if anything) they would change.